calebjmatthews/endless-desert/concept.md

 ## Value checking table
   - Should display current value, name, building that produces, computed value from rate of production + value of ingredients + value of building

+## Equipment marking modal
+  - Separate modals for marking a single equipment vs. multiple
+  - Single equipment:
+    - Shows name and rarity in large characters at top: Basic, Notable, Eminent, Superior, Peerless, Transcendent
+    - Below that effects of equipment
+    - Options at bottom to Deconstruct or Keep the equipment
+    - If deconstuct is selected, quick timer bar, then show resources gained, then button changes to Next
+  - Multiple equipment:
+    - Shows a count of best rarity at top, with lesser rarities below
+    - Each rarity section can be expanded, with selection buttons on left
+    - Deconstruct all button below each section, which changes to Deconstruct selected if any are selected
+    - After equipment are deconstructed, they are removed from the list
+    - At very bottom of modal is a Keep all button that changes to Keep remaining if any have been deconstructed, or Next if all have been deconstructed
+    - Keep all or Keep remaining button changes to "No room!
+(1104 / 1000)" if capacity is exceeded
+  - Keep status of marking modal in its own reducer, for the purposes of closing and reopening the app

 ## Styling:
   - Fine border: